AppleVersusOrange/EventPlanner/README.md

-# EventPlanner
+# Eventir
-Event planner is an app that lets users create profiles, add events to their schedule, see other events in their area, and see what events their friends are attending.
+Eventir is an app that lets users create profiles, add events to their schedule, see other events in their area, and see what events their friends are attending.

 ## Table of Contents
 1. [Overview](#Overview)